Cleveland, West Virginia

 Cleveland is an unincorporated community in Webster County, West Virginia, United States.
 Cleveland is located 17 mi north of Webster Springs on West Virginia Route 20, along the Right Fork Little Kanawha River.
-Cleveland has a post office with ZIP code 26215.
+Cleveland has a post office.

 History

-Over the years, the village now known as Cleveland has had three different names: Buffalo Fork, Point, and Cleveland.
-This reflected the change in name assigned to the post office located in the community.
 The first post office was established in 1853 and was named Buffalo Fork, after the small nearby stream that flows into the right fork of the Little Kanawha River.

-Thirty years later in 1883, the post office was dubbed "Point" simply because a shorter name was preferred for postal purposes.
-Point, however, was short-lived, as two years later, in 1885; the post office name was changed to Cleveland, in honor of Grover Cleveland, who was just beginning his first term as President of the United States.
+In 1883 the post office was called "Point" because a shorter name was preferred for postal purposes.
+In 1885 the post office name was changed to Cleveland, in honor of Grover Cleveland, who was beginning his first term as President of the United States.